 She conducts research relating to cross-cultural competence, oversees culture-related curriculum development and outcomes assessment, and delivers communication and culture lectures across the Professional Military Education spectrum, to include the Marine Corps Command and Staff College, War College, Expeditionary Warfighting School, and the College of Enlisted Military Education.
 Recently, she was invited to provide "Intercultural Communication" presentations at the Women, Peace and Security annual conference, the FBI Academy, the U.S. Naval War College and the Walter Reed Army Institute of Research, among others.
 From 2009-2014, Dr. Mackenzie served as Associate Professor of Cross-Cultural Communication at the U. S. Air Force Culture and Language Center where she taught resident electives at the Air Command and Staff College and designed and delivered the "Introduction to Cross-Cultural Communication" on-line course, completed by over 1,000 Airmen annually.

-Dr. Mackenzie earned her M.A. and Ph.D. in Communication from the University of Massachusetts and has taught intercultural competence courses throughout the Department of Defense over the past nine years.
+Dr. Mackenzie earned her M.A. and Ph.D. in Communication from the University of Massachusetts and has taught intercultural competence courses throughout the Department of Defense for more than a decade.
 Prior to working for the Department of Defense, she taught a variety of intercultural and interpersonal communication courses at the University of Massachusetts, the State University of New York Potsdam, and Columbus State University, among others.
 Dr. Mackenzie's most recent publications are devoted to best practices in military on-line culture learning and assessment, with recent entries in the International Encyclopedia of Intercultural Communication and the Handbook of Communication Training.
 She is also the co-author with Dr. Kerry Fosher of the Culture General Guidebook for Military Professionals.

 Mackenzie, L. & Tenzek, K. (2018).
 Cultural Variation in End-of-Life Conversations: Using Cultural Discourse Analysis as a Tool to Analyze Case Studies Designed for Professional Military Education.
 In M. Scollo & T. Milburn (Eds.)
 Engaging and Transforming Global Communication through Cultural Discourse Analysis (P. 91-110).
 Teaneck, NJ: Farleigh Dickinson University Press.